 - Concentration (minimum of 18 additional credit hours in one of the preceding areas)

 - Electives (minimum of 15 credits in Arts and Sciences and 51 credits of general electives

-You must demonstrate competency by taking at least two classes in English composition and a class in each of the following: speech, mathematics, computer science, and diversity.
+You must demonstrate competency by taking classes in English composition, an intensive writing course, speech, mathematics, computer science, a science with a lab, a diversity course, and a General Studies capstone.
 At least 30 credit hours must be taken at the 300-400 level.
 You may earn up to three minors in such fields as biology, sociology, business administration, and health system administration.

 The general studies degree program allows credit to be awarded through independent study, distance learning, credit-by-examination, self-acquired competency (credit by portfolio), and American Council on Education (ACE) recommended programs through the military.
 Through these features, the program provides the convenience, flexibility and individualized learning experience that will allow the student to complete their degree requirements.